DeviPrasad372002/Argo_practice/readme.md

-# Follow this video to be a ArgoCD Expert
+# Follow this video to be a ArgoCD Boss
 https://youtu.be/JLrR9RV9AFA